-Since the size of target companies might affect the merging patterns that are obscured in the general picture, we partition our set into several sub-samples, according to size.
-The majority of M&A transactions takes place within the micro (n=940) and nano-cap (n=759) segment, where all private companies are placed.
+Since the size of target companies might affect the merging patterns that are obscured in the general picture, we divide our set into several sub-samples.
+The majority of M&A transactions takes place within the micro (n=940) and nano-cap (n=759)segment, where almost all private companies are placed.
 The large cap segment has too little observations for statistically significant findings and is mentioned here for informational reasons only.
 Figure 11 shows that the significance of leverage decreases with business size and is not significant in the mid cap segment or larger.
-This result is in line with the information hypothesis: For assessing highly indebted smaller firms physical proximity is helpful, but not needed for the large caps since those are more transparent.
-The Return-on-Assets (RoA) and the Price-book ratio (P/B) are not consistently significant.
-RoA has the expected positive sign when significant; a high return on asset ratio characterizes a profitable, opaque firm where presumably important assets are not recorded in the balance sheet.
-The higher the RoA, the more home bias could be observed -i.e., in the small- and midcap sector only.
-The P/B ratio is significant with a negative sign only in the mid cap sector and almost significant in the small cap sector: A high pricebook ratio decreases the home bias.
+This result is in line with the information hypothesis: For assessing highly indebted small firms spatial proximity is helpful; it is however not needed for the large caps since those are more transparent.
+The RoA and P/B-ratio are not consistently significant.
+RoA has the expected positive sign when significant; a high return on assets characterizes a profitable, opaque firm where presumably important assets are not recorded in the balance sheet.
+The higher the RoA, the more home bias could be observed i.e., in the small- and mid-cap sector only.
+The P/B ratio is significant with a negative sign only in the micro cap sector: A high price-book ratio decreases the home bias.
 This is not in line with an information hypothesis with similar reasoning as before.
-The lack of significance could be due to the strong explanatory power of the leverage variable, with also captures firm distress and thus opaqueness (see Coval and Moskowitz 1999; Fama and French 1992).
+That could be due to the strong explanatory power of the leverage variable, with also captures firm distress and thus opaqueness (see Coval and Moskowitz 1999; Fama and French 1992).

-We differentiate also between M&A transactions within the industry on a four-digit SIC level (SIC=SIC) from diversifying transactions (SIC $\neq$ SIC).
+We differentiate also between M&A transactions within one industry on a four-digit SIC level (SIC=SIC) from diversifying transactions (SIC \neq SIC).
 For the most part, the coefficients and levels of significance remain largely unchanged.
 However, the coefficient for the size of the firm ln(MV) exerts a much stronger influence on the home bias in diversifying transactions.
-When buying into a new SIC, acquirers react more to the size of the target (with a coefficient of -122.95 as opposed to -67.88 in industry-internal transactions).
-This is in line with a story about information problems: Small firms in other industries are harder to evaluate than firms in a known industry, so size does matter more in diversifying transactions.
+When buying into a new industry, acquirers react more to the size of the target (with a coefficient of -122.95 as opposed to -67.88 in industry-internal transactions).
+This is also in line with a story about information problems: Small firms in other industries are harder to evaluate than firms in a known industry, so size does matter more in diversifying transactions.
 Accordingly, in those transactions the coefficient for the leverage variable is larger.

 The most striking changes occur when we split up the results in time.
 We create two sub-samples with transactions from 1990 to 1997 and from 1998 until the first quarter of 2004, the end of our dataset.
 The second half covers roughly two thirds of all transactions (n=1319).
 Both, the coefficient of the firm size ln(MV) and its significance slightly increase in the second period.
 Firm size plays a bigger role after 1997 in explaining the variance of the home bias.
 Many of the findings for the two different periods are confirmed when we split the data into industry-internal and diversifying transactions within each time period.
-The leverage variable remains with a large positive coefficient and highly significant in all four sub-samples and the price-book ratio mostly has a negative sign but is not significant in any case; also not significant is the return-on-assets, with the exception of a significant positive coefficient in the early period when transactions occur within one industry.
-Looking at the industrial internal transactions, firm size has about the same negative coefficient in both periods, although the sub-samples both display a slightly lower t-value.
-The same is not true for transactions crossing industries: As in the whole sample, firm size is not significant in the early period but highly significant in the later.
-A puzzle arises again from the private dummy.
-While not significant for the whole period, being a private target has a strong negative, significant coefficient in the early phase for both sub-samples and strong positive and highly significant coefficient in the later period, again for both samples.
+The leverage variable remains with a large positive coefficient and highly significant in all four sub-samples, and the price-book ratio mostly is significant and has a negative sign.
+The return-on-assets has always a positive sign, as expected, and is significant in about half the regressions.
+Firm size has about the same negative and significant coefficient in both periods, although the sub-samples display a slightly lower t-value.
+The same is also true for transactions crossing industries.